10 Sweet and Savory Strudel Recipes

 Ham & Cheese Breakfast Strudels

-These get the morning off to a great start!
-Sometimes I assemble the strudels ahead and freeze them individually before baking. —Jo Groth, Plainfield, Iowa
+These get the morning off to a cheery start!
+Sometimes I assemble the strudels ahead and freeze them individually, then bake them as needed. —Jo Groth, Plainfield, Iowa

 Easy Apple Strudel

 My family always loves it when I make this wonderful dessert.
-Old-fashioned strudel was too fattening and time-consuming, but this revised classic is just as good.
+Old-fashioned strudel was too fattening and time-consuming, so I changed it up a bit.
+This revised classic is just as good as the original.
 It's best served warm from the oven. —Joanie Fuson, Indianapolis, Indiana

 Blue Cheese-Apple Strudels